Limits of Information Flow Between Classically Interacting Particles: Introduction

-In section~\ref{sect:II} we frame the flow of information in a general setting where one particle is coupled to an uncertain environment.
-We compute the mutual information on a small time interval after an interaction is switched on, subject to constraints on the power exchanged and the initial energy.
-We derive a bound on the maximum exchange of information for systems with a jointly Gaussian distribution.
-In section~\ref{sect:III}, we consider the specific case of a constant uniform force interacting with a single one-dimensional particle.
+In section~\ref{sect:II} we motivate our main result using a reduced model for the the state of a particle.
+This simple example captures the main idea and will give an identical formula as in the full state space case.
+In section~\ref{sect:III}, we consider the full state space and consider a short time limit for the interaction, which is appropriate for discussing information \textit{flow}, i.e. information exchange on very short timescales.
 In section~\ref{sect:IV} we investigate a springlike interaction model between two 1-dimensional particles, and compute the corresponding mutual information as a function of the coupling constant.
-We also compare the result to the general small-interval case of section~\ref{sect:II}.
-Section~\ref{sect:V} concludes with a brief discussion of the implications of these results.
+In section~\ref{sect:V} we conclude with a brief discussion of the implications of these results and directions for future study.